arpitbbhayani/articles/blogs/python-iterable-integers.md

 Unpacking treats right-hand size as iterable and tries to iterate on it; and now since Integers are iterable the right-hand side, post iteration yields 7 values which the left-hand side has mere 2 variables; Hence it raises an exception `ValueError: too many values to unpack (expected 2)`.

-Things would work just fine if we do `a, b = 2` as now the right-hand side, post iteration, has two values, and left-hand side has two variables.
+Things would work just fine if we do `a, b = 2` as now the right-hand side, post iteration, has two values, and the left-hand side has two variables.
 Thus two very similar statements result in two very different outcomes, making unpacking unpredictable.

 ```python
 >>> a, b = 7